-Q: Why is this new investment approach significant?
+Q: Why is Ensemble Active Management significant?

-Q: Who does Pegassets believe can benefit from EAM?
+Q: Who will benefit from EAM?

 A: If EAM results in higher long-term returns, then the ultimate beneficiaries will be the end investors whose long-term investment performance will be improved.
 This includes retail investors, pension plans, foundations and endowments.
 Additional beneficiaries will be firms in the business of providing investment advice or products, as they stand to benefit as their clients succeed.